syrkis/miiii/paper/main.typ

 == Model Performance

 @trainig_acc show the training and validation accuracy on $cal(T)_"miiii"$ over time.
 The model achieved perfect accuracy on both the validation set across all 29 tasks.
-In short—and to use the terminology of #cite(<power2022>, form:"prose", style:"american-anthropological-association")—the model "grokked" on all tasks.
+In short—and to use the terminology of #cite(<power2022>, form:"prose", style:"american-psychological-association")—the model "grokked" on all tasks.
 Interestingly, tasks corresponding to moduli 2, 3, 5, and 7 generalized in succession, while the remaining 25 tasks generalized around epoch #num(40000) in no particular order.
 This might suggests that the model initially learned solutions for the simpler tasks and later developed a more general computational strategy that allowed it to generalize across the remaining, more complex tasks.
 To understand if this is a form of phase transition facilitated by the reuse of circuitry developed during the initial four tasks, more work is required.

 #figure(